antvas98/set_based_GNNs/README.md

 5. `hyperparameter_selection.py`: This file splits a dataset into a training and validation set and performs hyperparameter selection based on the validation set.
 It explores different combinations of hyperparameters to find the optimal settings for a GNN model and a specific dataset selection.

+6. `CFI_constructions.py`: This file computes the CFI graphs for a given k.

-6. `cross_validation_metric.py`: This file implements cross-validation for a given number of folds (default is 10).
+7. `cross_validation_metric.py`: This file implements cross-validation for a given number of folds (default is 10).
 It performs the hyperparameter selection process from step 4 within each fold to evaluate the model's performance in 10 different test sets.

-7. `example_run.py`: A short example that automatically splits a given (transformed) dataset, train and test a $\delta$-2-WL{{ }}-GNN  for a given number of hidden units, epochs.
+8. `example_run.py`: A short example that automatically splits a given (transformed) dataset, train and test a $\delta$-2-WL{{ }}-GNN  for a given number of hidden units, epochs.

 To use these scripts you need to install the required dependencies mentioned in the `requirements.txt` file.